przelewy24/p24-mobile-lib-android/README.md

 In the Android Studio environment, it is possible to add a library module by using the command: „File → New → New module...”.
 From the list „New module” select „Import .JAR or .AAR Package” and click „Next”.
 In the field „File name” provide access path to file `p24Lib.aar`.
 As a „Subproject name”, provide „p24Lib” and click „Finish”.

-he next step is to add a dependency to the created library module by modifying the file `build.gradle` and placing the following entry in the section „dependencies”:
+The next step is to add a dependency to the created library module by modifying the file `build.gradle` and placing the following entry in the section „dependencies”:

 `compile project(':p24lib')`